BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4_Sending_Coins_with_a_Raw_Transaction.md

 $ echo $changeaddress
 mk9ry5VVy8mrA8SygxSQQUDNSSXyGFot6h
 ```
 Note that this uses a new function: `getrawchangeaddress`.
 It's largely the same as `getnewaddress` but is optimized for use as a change address in a raw transaction, so it doesn't do things like make entries in your address book.
+We again selected the `legacy` address, instead of going with the default of `bech32`, simply for consistency.
+This is a situation where it would have been entirely safe to generate a default Bech32 address, just by using `bitcoin-cli getrawchangeaddress`, because it would being sent and received by you on your Bitcoin Core node which fully supports this.
+But, hobgoblins; we'll shift this over to Bech32 as well in [§4.6](04_6_Creating_a_Segwit_Transaction.md).

 You now have an additional address inside your wallet, so that you can receive change from a UTXO!
 In order to use it, you'll need to create a raw transaction with two outputs.